• Skip to main content

 Best Blurple LEDs For Flowering

-• Includes light, hanging kit, power cord and grow glasses — everything you need to start growing plants immediately
+- Includes light and hanging kit — everything you need to start growing plants immediately

 Finally, we wanted to include one blurple light here, although we do not generally recommend this style of light for growing cannabis.
 They really have only one advantage, although it is a big one: price.